Ryan Cullen: LMP2 venture

-The following year saw the Irishman step into the WEC for the entire season, as he drove with new team Vector Sport in the LMP2 category.
-Despite scoring a podium at Monza, Cullen and the ended up tenth of the Pro class entries in the standings.
+The following year saw Cullen step into the WEC for the entire season, as he drove with new team Vector Sport in the LMP2 category.
+Despite scoring a podium at Monza, Cullen and the team struggled, ending up tenth and second-lowest of the Pro class entries in the standings.

-Returning for the team's second season in the category, Cullen partnered Gabriel Aubry with silver-ranked driver Matthias Kaiser for the 2023 WEC season.
-With numerous technical issues and a collision at Monza, Vector Sport finished tenth overall.
-However, a strong drive carried the team towards a seventh place in class at Le Mans.
+Returning for the team's second season in the category, Cullen partnered Gabriel Aubry as well as fellow silver-ranked driver Matthias Kaiser for the 2023 WEC season.
+With numerous technical issues and a collision at Monza, Vector Sport finished tenth overall, once again ranking second-lowest.
+However, a strong drive by Aubry carried the team towards a seventh place in class at Le Mans.

 With the dropping of LMP2 from the WEC after 2023, Cullen returned to drive for Vector in the 2024 European Le Mans Series.
 Partnering Felipe Drugovich and Stéphane Richelmi, the Irishman finished 14th in the drivers' standings.'
 Of note was a collision he caused at Barcelona, where an overly ambitious overtaking attempt led to him spinning Alex García into the gravel, and a self-induced spin at Imola — though the team recovered well and finished the race in third.
 He finished fourth in class at Le Mans, having been partnered by Richelmi and Patrick Pilet.
 Cullen remained at Vector for the 2025 ELMS season, where he drove alongside Pietro Fittipaldi and Vladislav Lomko.
 The trio began well in Barcelona, finishing fourth overall and taking third in the Pro category.
 Fourth in Pro at the next round in Le Castellet preceded 12th place in Imola, a race where the Vector car was turned around late by Tom Dillmann.
 Points in Spa came next, before Cullen and his teammates completed a tidy race at a rainy Silverstone to claim third overall.